CommandPost/CommandPost-Website/docs/README.md

 ### Say Goodbye to Complexity

-CommandPost can do complex things with a single keystroke, such as exporting your Final Cut Pro Timeline Index and Browser Contents to a CSV!
+CommandPost can do complex things with a single keystroke, such as exporting your Final Cut Pro **Timeline Index and Browser Contents to a CSV**.

 ![](../static/homepage-csv.png)